PamelaZhan/load_eligibility_model/README.md

-# credit_eligibility_application
+# real_estate_price_application
 This app has been built using Streamlit and deployed with Streamlit community cloud

 [Visit the app here](https://loan-application-app.streamlit.app/)

-password - streamlit

-This application predicts whether someone is eligible for a loan based on inputs derived from the German Credit Risk dataset.
-The model aims to help users assess loan eligibility by leveraging machine learning predictions.
+This application predicts the fair transaction price of a property before it's sold within a small county in New York state based on a dataset for transaction prices for previously sold properties on the market.
+The model aims to predict transaction prices with an average error of under $70,000.

 ## Features
 - User-friendly interface powered by Streamlit.
-- Input form to enter details such as credit history, loan amount, income, and other relevant factors.
+- Input form to enter details such as property_tax, insurance, beds, baths, Bunglow/Condo, and other relevant factors.
-- Real-time prediction of loan eligibility based on the trained model.
+- Real-time prediction of property price based on the trained model.
+Mean Absolute Error (MAE) < $70,000
 - Accessible via Streamlit Community Cloud.

 ## Dataset
-The application is trained on the **German Credit Risk dataset**, a widely used dataset for evaluating creditworthiness.
+The application is trained on the **Real Estate dataset**, a dataset of transaction prices for previously sold properties on the market.
 It includes features like:
+- Year_sold
+- Property_tax
+- Insurance
+- Beds
-- Age
+- Baths
-- Job
+- Sqft
-- Housing status
+- Year_built
-- Credit amount
+- Lot_size
-- Duration of credit
+- Basement
-- Purpose of loan
+- Property_type
-- And other factors influencing credit risk.
+- And other factors influencing price.

 ## Technologies Used
 - **Streamlit**: For building the web application.